 Do not report Premium-class accommodations if:

 - Premium-class acquired by the traveler through frequent flier points or benefits;

-- The federal government paid coach-class fare for premium-class accommodations.
+- The federal government paid coach-class fare (or less) for premium-class accommodations; or

-Agencies are not required to report data that is protected from public disclosure, by statute or Executive Order.
-However, agencies not reporting data are required to the submit the following aggregate information (see Federal Travel Regulation” 300—70.103).
+- Premium-class data protected from public disclosure by statute or Executive Order.
+However, agencies not reporting data are required to submit the following aggregate information (see Federal Travel Regulation” §300—70.103)1.